 Explanation: This means that the individual will not be entitled to receive any top-up payment or FTB supplements if they lodge income tax return/s after the lodgement year.

-An individual who has chosen to defer some of their FTB entitlement for the relevant year and lodges a tax return, or informs Centrelink they are not required to lodge after the end of the lodgement year, can only be paid for the relevant income year the lesser of their legislative entitlement based on ATI or the amount they would have received had the choice not been made to defer some or all of their FTB.
+An individual who has chosen to defer some of their FTB entitlement for the relevant year and lodges a tax return, or notifies Centrelink of their ATI if they and/or their partner are not required to lodge an income tax return, after the end of the lodgement year, they can only be paid the lesser of their legislative entitlement based on ATI or the amount they would have received for the relevant income year based on their estimated income had the choice not been made to defer some or all of their FTB for that income year.

-The 12 month lodgement timeframe may be extended if special circumstances exist, which prevent the individual from meeting their income confirmation obligations.
+The 12-month lodgement timeframe may be extended if special circumstances exist that prevent the individual from meeting their income confirmation obligations.
 An extension can be granted up to the end of the year following the lodgement year.

 Lodgement of tax returns after the lodgement period - lump sum claimants

-An individual (and/or their partner), is required to lodge an income tax return or inform Centrelink if it is determined that they are not required to lodge, within 12 months following the entitlement year (this is the same requirement that applies to instalment recipients).
+An individual (and/or their partner), is required to lodge an income tax return or notify Centrelink of their ATI if they are not required to lodge an income tax return, within 12 months following the entitlement year (this is the same requirement that applies to instalment recipients).
 If this timeframe is not met, the claim is considered not effective.
 For further information about determining FTB past period claims, see 4.2.3.10.

-The 12 month lodgement timeframe may be extended if special circumstances exist, which prevent the individual from meeting their income confirmation obligations.
+The 12-month lodgement timeframe may be extended if special circumstances exist that prevent the individual from meeting their income confirmation obligations.
 An extension can be granted up to the end of the income year following the lodgement year.

 Note: Lodgements of tax returns are the responsibility of the individual, including those who lodge via a tax agent.
 Providing financial statements to a tax agent or accountant prior to 30 June of the relevant lodgement year does not constitute lodgement of tax returns for FTB purposes.
-Extensions to the lodgement period may be granted if there are special circumstances, which prevent the individual from meeting their income confirmation obligations.
-A tax lodgement deferral granted by the ATO does not automatically guarantee that a special circumstances extension will be granted.
+Centrelink may grant an extension to the lodgement period if there are special circumstances that prevent an individual from meeting their income confirmation obligations before the end of the lodgement year.
+A tax lodgement deferral granted by the ATO does not automatically guarantee that Centrelink will grant a special circumstances extension.
 Special circumstances are circumstances that are unusual, uncommon or exceptional.
-Failure by an accountant or tax agent to lodge a tax return within the lodgement period (e.g. forgetting to lodge in time or delay due to high workloads) will not ordinarily constitute special circumstances.
+Failure by an accountant or tax agent to lodge a tax return within the lodgement period (for example, forgetting to lodge in time or delay due to high workloads) will not ordinarily constitute special circumstances.

 Last reviewed: